Janet Folkes

 Dr Janet Folkes (20 July 1959 – 17 January 2012) was an academic from Nottingham, who held multiple ballooning records.
-She died in 2012 from cancer.
+She died in 2012 from breast cancer.

 Career

-She was in the University of Nottingham's Engineering Faculty and an expert on lasers.
-She researched the use of lasers in cutting, welding and shaping metals- working closely with the engine maker Rolls-Royce.
+Folkes worked in the Faculty of Engineering at the University of Nottingham.
+She was an expert in lasers and water-jetting.
+She researched the use of lasers in cutting, welding and shaping metals – working closely with the engine maker Rolls-Royce.

 Ballooning

-Folkes died in January 2012 but left as a legacy the Nottingham University balloon, G-NUNI.
+Folkes took up the sport of ballooning in 1984.

-She competed in the Gordon Bennett cup in 1999, 2002, 2003, 2004, 2007, 2009; this is for gas filled balloons.
-During the 2009 race she set the women's world endurance record with Dr Ann Rich staying in the air for over 69 hours.
+She competed in the Gordon Bennett Cup (for gas-filled balloons) in 1999, 2002, 2003, 2004, 2007, and 2009.
+During the 2009 race, she set the women's world endurance record with Dr Ann Rich, staying in the air for over 69 hours.
 She also piloted hot air balloons.